Kāneʻohe, Hawaii

 Kāneʻohe ([kaːneˈʔohe]) is a census-designated place (CDP) included in the City and County of Honolulu and in Hawaiʻi state District of Koʻolaupoko on the island of Oʻahu.
 In the Hawaiian language, kāne ʻohe means "bamboo man".
 According to an ancient Hawaiian story, a local woman compared her husband's cruelty to the sharp edge of cutting bamboo; thus the place was named Kāneʻohe or "bamboo man".

 The population was 37,430 at the 2020 census.
 Kāneʻohe is the largest of several communities along Kāneʻohe Bay and one of the two largest residential communities on the windward side of Oʻahu (the other is Kailua).
 The town's commercial center is spread mostly along Kamehameha Highway.

-From ancient times, Kāneohe was important as an agricultural area, owing to an abundance of rainfall.
-Today, it is mostly a residential community, with very little agriculture in evidence.
-The only commercial crop of any consequence in the area is banana.

 Features of note are Hoʻomaluhia Botanical Garden and the Hawaiʻi National Veterans Cemetery.
+The main shopping center is Windward Mall.
 Access to Kāneʻohe Bay is mainly from the public pier and boat ramp at nearby Heʻeia Kea.
-Access to Coconut Island (restricted) is from the state pier off Lilipuna Road.
-Marine Corps Base Hawaii lies across the south end of Kāneohe Bay from the central Kāneohe, although the town stretches along Kāneohe Bay Drive to the base perimeter.

-There are three golf courses in Kāneohe: Pali Golf Course (public), Koolau Golf Club (privately owned but open to the public), and Bayview Golf Park (privately owned but open to the public).

 History

 Kāneʻohe was home to the early rulers of the Hawaiian Kingdom and consisted of 30 royal fishponds.

+From ancient times, Kāneʻohe was important as an agricultural area, owing to an abundance of rainfall.
 It was originally an agricultural area for the growing of taro and sweet potatoes.

+Today, it is mostly a residential community, with very little agriculture in evidence.
+The only commercial crop of any consequence in the area is banana.